Claire Thompson (ice hockey): University

 During her freshmen year with Princeton Tigers, Thompson skated in all 33 games finishing with 20 points on 6 goals and 14 assists; she was second in defence in scoring and the leading freshmen defender.
 She was also named to the ECAC All-Academic Team.

-In her sophomore season, Thompson the Tigers' defence in scoring, earning 21 points on 9 goals and 7 assists in 33 games.
+In her sophomore season, Thompson led the Tigers' defence in scoring, earning 21 points on 9 goals and 7 assists in 33 games.
 She was selected for Second-Team All-Ivy, ECAC All-Academic Team, and was named an AHCA All-America Scholar.

-After her junior year, Thompson finished third on the Princeton Tigers team in scoring, leading the defensemen with 28 points on 9 goals and 19 assists.
-She was sixth in the nation in points per game for a defenseman (0.85).
+After her junior year, Thompson finished third on the Princeton Tigers team in scoring, leading the defencemen with 28 points on 9 goals and 19 assists.
+She was sixth in the nation in points per game for a defenceman (0.85).
 The Tigers won the Ivy League championship this season.
 Thompson was selected for First-Team All-ECAC and First-Team All-Ivy League and was a finalist for ECAC Best Defenseman.
 Additionally, she was an Academic All-Ivy League selection, named to the ECAC All-Academic Team, and was an AHCA All-American Scholar.

 In her senior season with the Tigers, Thompson captained the team to their first-ever ECAC Championship.
 The team was scheduled to play Northeastern University in the first round of the NCAA tournament; however, the tournament was cancelled by the NCAA due to COVID-19.
 Thompson led the team's defence in scoring, finishing the season with 23 points on 7 goals and 16 assists in 31 games.
 She was selected for Second-team All-Ivy, Third-team All-ECAC, ECAC All-Tournament team, a finalist for the ECAC Mandi Schwartz Student-Athlete of the Year, Academic All-Ivy honoree, ECAC All-Academic, and AHCA All-America Scholar.
 Additionally, Thompson was selected as Princeton's nominee for NCAA woman of the year and was also a finalist for Princeton Athletics' C. Otto Von Kienbusch Award for Top Senior Female Student Athlete.

-Medical School

-In September 2022, Thompson entered NYU School of Medicine as a medical student.